| | | | |

 Tips:

-• Taste your strawberries first — if they’re very sweet, you can reduce the amount of sugar slightly.
-If they’re a bit tart, feel free to add a little extra sugar to balance the flavor
+• Taste your strawberries first, if they’re very sweet, you can add more strawberries to reduce the amount of sugar slightly.
+If they’re a bit tart, feel free to add a little extra sugar to balance the flavor.

 • If mandarin isn’t available, use orange juice and zest instead.